hannahmgordon/Final-Project-HPST/README.md

     - Alternatively, one can also use the Loughran-McDonald 10-K Document Dictionaries file.
 This 15.8GB (unzipped) text file contains pre-calculated word counts for each word in the LM dictionary for every 10-K filing in the dataset.
 This was the quickest option, and we decided to use it.

 - Now that the data is prepared, for the actual textual analysis, we determined it would be best to utilise the cosine similarity to measure the changes in the texts.

+- Our code extracts word counts from the 10-K dictionary for each S&P 500 firm.
+These counts are converted into numerical vectors, with each dimension representing a word's frequency.

+- Cosine similarity is calculated to compare word count vectors between consecutive years.Cosine distance (1 - cosine similarity) quantifies the year-over-year change in textual content.